 The Mobile Meals of Toledo Foundation is a not-for-profit, tax-exempt organization whose sole purpose is to support the programs of Mobile Meals of Toledo.
 We established the Foundation in 2003 to raise money for—and provide faithful stewardship of the funds entrusted to—Mobile Meals.

 Through annual fundraising efforts, the Foundation supports our Meal Client Assistance Program.
 The program provides more than $250,000 in financial assistance annually to Mobile Meals clients who lack the financial resources to buy food and do not qualify for government support.

 Pet Food Delivery

-Twice each year, Mobile Meals of Toledo volunteers and employees deliver pet food to clients with animal companions.
+Mobile Meals of Toledo volunteers and employees deliver pet food to clients with animal companions during the year.
 The program originated when staff members and volunteers noticed that many low-income clients who could not afford to buy pet food were sharing their delivered meals with their beloved dogs and cats.

 Pet food deliveries occur annually and provide enough food to last several months.
 The program is supported by donations from the community.